 The concept is simple, as previously indicated in all evidence-based medical practices.
 It involves the collection of data on patients to get an understanding if the treatment procedure on use is working.
 Doctors can then make the appropriate adjustment to make the treatment more effective, which is true for all medical cases.

 As for treating addiction and mental disorders, a slight tweak is needed as frequent and periodic feedback from patients will give specialists a more predictable picture of the treatment progress.
-The data obtained from the patients allow the specialists to make a better decision, like reconfiguring the approach when warranted, Dr. Sharma said.
+The data obtained from the patients allow the specialists to make a better decision, like reconfiguring the approach when warranted, Dr. Tonmoy Sharma, author, and mental health specialist, said.

 “MBC has shown to dramatically improve patient outcomes in addiction treatment – up to 67 percent, per some studies.
 Yet this approach is not the norm.
 Per a recent report from the Kennedy Forum titled A National Call for Measurement-Based Care, only 14% of clinicians use MBC in treating their patients with substance use disorders,” he wrote.

 The prevailing situation is “simply unacceptable,” Dr. Sharma stated, adding: “There is nothing to lose, except lives and time, in rejecting the call for MBC in addiction treatment.
 The time is now.”